TW-ASMP/TWmaximoConfig/Classification/asset_classification.md

     * easement

 ### Arguments to Corp
-- This structure isAlways changing, new classes and necessary fields are constainly being added or changed.
+- This structure is always changing, new classes and necessary fields are constainly being added or changed.
 How do we keep track of changes and data collection forms in multiple applications (GIS, WMS, capital data collection spreadsheet)?

 ### List of Properties used
 * hasPart
 * isPartOf
-* isA
+* is a
 * dosedMaterial
 * containedMaterial
 * filterMedium